If you are located in North America, you will have slightly different buttons and terminology:

 Terms are the dates for which a Tenancy is active.
 These are maintained over the duration of a tenancy and can be updated at any time in Re-Leased.

-5. Past Terms - Past terms are any terms whose end date is in the past.
-There can be multiple past terms for a Lease.
+2. Future Terms: Any terms (including Renewed terms) whose start date is in the future.
+There can be multiple future terms for a Tenancy.

-6. Lease Breaks If a Lease Break Clause has been included in the Tenancy Agreement, this can be recorded alongside the terms of the tenancy
+5. Lease Breaks: If a Lease Break Clause has been included in the Tenancy Agreement, this can be recorded alongside the terms of the tenancy